fpauker/toolmanagement/README.md

 # toolmanagement
-Tools for managing tool data
+Tools for managing tool data of sinumerik controls.

 ## sinumerik-opcua-readtooldata
 python script for reading all tool data of a Sinumerik 840D sl with OPC UA Server